Karlmusingo/chrishop-v2-frontend/README.md

 - Sales summary at the boutique
 - Stock d'alerte

+## TODO

+- limit the access to users based on their role
+- Fix order creation

 ## Transfer

 - Shops should be able to transfer good from one shop to another.